Mag. Dr. Thomas Reinthaler

 We have some information on what functions microbes fulfill in nature, but we are at the beginning to find out how they are doing it.
 A better understanding of their ecology in the ocean will help us to better predict the changes in global climate.

-The project is funded by the FWF and embedded in a research group coordinated by Oliver Wurl from the ICBM at the University of Oldenburg.
+The project is funded by the FWF and led by Gerhard J. Herndl from the University of Vienna.